mikalai-hryb/notes/terraform.md

 ### How does TF select a provider version to download?

-If there is a lock file then TF will donwload the provider versions specifed in the lock file.
+If there is a lock file then TF will download the provider versions specified in the lock file.

-If Terraform does not find a lock file, it will download the latest versions of the providers that fulfill the version constraints defined in the `required_providers` block.
-If there is no the `required_providers` block TF will download the latest version.
+If Terraform does not find a lock file, it will download the latest versions of the providers that fulfill the version constraints defined in the `terraform.required_providers` block.
+If there is no the `terraform.required_providers` block TF will download the latest version.

 ### What is the dependency lock file and what is this file for?